It’s always hard to plan a birthday – especially if you’re trying to beat last year’s celebration.

 I started working in Courmayeur as a ski guide/rep at the age of 23, and fell so madly in love with the place that I made it my home for the next few years.

-So the final detail was that we’d simply stay up the mountain – not only to make it special but also to be the first ones let loose on the fresh snow the next morning.
+And so, for my birthday I planned having a dinner up the mountain – with a formal dresscode.
+Also, we’d simply stay up the mountain – not only to make it special but also to be the first ones let loose on the fresh snow the next morning.
 I can’t think of a better way to ditch the hangover, can you?

 Maison Vieille – Where It All Happens